Build your own personal voice assistant like Siri, Alexa using Python in 2026

 Table of contents

-- From Shoebox to Smart Speakers
+- A Quick History: From IBM Shoebox to Smart Speakers

 - Let's get started with Personal Voice-Assistant AI development